tangentecode/obsidian-notes/computer-science/docs/c/big-comments.md

-- Comments to split you code into in
+- Comments to split you code into individual segments:
 ```c
 /*************************************************************
  * Prototypes
  ************************************************************/
 ```

+- Defining function parameters/return value a